klauseduard/under-over-models/chapters/03-organizational-models.md

 #### Ashby's Law of Requisite Variety

-Perhaps the most powerful cybernetic principle for understanding organizational complexity is Ashby's [Law of Requisite Variety](http://pcp.vub.ac.be/books/AshbyReqVar.pdf), which states that "only variety can absorb variety."
+Perhaps the most powerful cybernetic principle for understanding organizational complexity is Ashby's Law of Requisite Variety ([1956](http://pcp.vub.ac.be/books/AshbyReqVar.pdf)), which states that "only variety can absorb variety."
 In organizational terms, this means that a system's internal complexity must match the complexity of the environment it operates within.

 This principle provides direct theoretical grounding for determining appropriate organizational complexity: